lexie23c/Hivebets/docs/getting-started/what-is-hivebets.md

 - Winner payouts

 ### ✅ Oracle-Powered Resolution
-Markets automatically resolve using **Tellor Oracle**, eliminating the need for manual intervention or trusted parties.
+Markets automatically resolve using **Hivebets Oracle**, eliminating the need for manual intervention or trusted parties.

 ### ✅ Fair & Transparent
 - All bets visible on BSCScan